Why the Thick Coat?

 The fact that most plastic formulations are based on petroleum chemicals gives them exceptional resistance to highly corrosive saltwater and offer a long life despite the harsh environment.

-In addition to the coatings durability is the important factor that the coating remain flexible to permit pipelines to flex, expand and contract.
-As many pipelines are laid on the ocean floor the coatings must provide an effective anti-abrasion protection from rocks and sand that could significantly damage or destroy the pipe.
+In addition to the coatings, durability is the important factor that the coating remains flexible to permit pipelines to flex, expand and contract.
+As many pipelines are laid on the ocean floor the coatings must provide effective anti-abrasion protection from rocks and sand that could significantly damage or destroy the pipe.

 So now that we understand why today’s oceanic pipelines utilize tough, thick coatings, what happens when you need to cut and weld coated pipeline sections.
 The coating must be removed back from the weld joint to allow the use of pipe facing machines for precision beveling to occur, a prerequisite for reliable and quality pipeline welding.
 Simultaneously, the coating removal process must prepare the area on either side of the weld joint for the subsequent injection molding of a plastic band that will be created to protect the weld area.

-Tri Tool coating removal systems have been designed to provide form tool cutting (specially shaped tool bits), or by milling with an end cutting bit.
-The clamshell lathe has proven to be an excellent platform for either method, offering exceptional mounting rigidity, precision and optimal depth control to cut uniformly down to the critical indicator coating layer.
+Coating removal systems have been designed to provide form tool cutting (specially shaped tool bits), or by milling with an end cutting bit.
+The custom engineering team saw an opportunity to utilize one of our standard products, the clamshell lathe, to create a solution to this unique application.
+The clamshell lathe has proven to be an excellent platform for form tool cutting or milling with an end cutting bit.
+Our clamshell lathes offer exceptional mounting rigidity, precision, and optimal depth control to cut uniformly down to the critical indicator coating layer, making it an ideal solution.